akrymski/bocco/README.md

 bocco
 =====

-Quick way to generate [Backbone-style documentation](http://backbonejs.org) from [Markdown](https://help.github.com/articles/github-flavored-markdown/).
+Inspired to Backbone and Docco, Bocco is a quick way to generate [Backbone-style documentation](http://backbonejs.org) from [Markdown](https://help.github.com/articles/github-flavored-markdown/).

 Should be mostly compatible with the markdown produced by the [collaborative wiki editor](http://enterprisewiki.co), so you can commit your documentation to github.